theoludwig/create-fullstack-app/README.md

 ### Website (front-end)
 - React with Next.js (the react framework for server-side rendering)
+- Axios and Context API (integrated with React) for state management

 ### API (back-end)
 - Node.js with Express.js (Fast, unopinionated, minimalist web framework)